-Ideas, concepts and recipes cannot be copyrighted.
+Ideas, concepts, and recipes cannot be copyrighted.
 No individual or company can copyright an obvious phrase like “I walk.”
-But if you think carefully about your favorite soda, restaurant or electronic company, each probably have a motto or “catch phrase” associated with them.
+But if you think carefully about your favorite soda, restaurant, or electronic company, each probably has a motto or “catchphrase” associated with them.
 If the phrase is “clearly created by the owner for the purposes of commerce,” then it can be copyrighted.

 The goal of a copyrighted phrase is to create clear value for commerce.
 By being copyrighted, consumers can ensure they are receiving the actual value they were promised.
 It creates reliable commerce.

 The best way to qualify for a copyrighted phrase is to demonstrate that through a musical, graphical, or speech, the owner has “invented the phrase.”
 It must be closely tied to the brand.
 This can be done by including the logo or brand name in the phrase.